Baqend/guide/src/index.md

 ### Apple Push Notifcation Service (APNS)

-To enable push notifications for iOS devices you have to upload your production or sandbox certificate in the baqend settings view of your app.
+To enable push notifications for iOS devices you have to upload your production or sandbox certificate in the Baqend settings view of your app.
 Please upload your certificate as a *p12*-file without any password protection.
-Otherwise it's not possible for baqend to use it.
+Otherwise it's not possible for Baqend to use it.

 The sandbox certificate is needed, when testing the app directly from Xcode.
 If the app has been published to the app store or should be tested in *TestFlight*, you must upload your production certificate.
 It's currently not possible